johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/commandLineAndClusterReferenceSheet.md

 Execute each command, but halt at any error:

     pwd && cat myfile.md && ls

+Loop through different values accessed with a variable

+    for v in a b c d; do echo $v; done

 ## Redirect std screen output to a file (overwrite)